Introduction

 - Self-adhered membranes

-Each of these materials has its unique properties and suitability for different types of construction projects.
-For example, house wraps are often used in residential construction due to their ease of installation, while fluid-applied membranes are preferred in commercial projects for their seamless application and superior performance.
+Each material offers unique advantages suited to different types of construction projects.
+For example, house wraps are popular in residential applications due to their ease of installation, while fluid-applied membranes excel in commercial settings because of their seamless coverage and superior performance.

 - Water resistance